 I’m interested in the marketing of non-profits- do you have any examples of best SEO practices for non-profits?
 What are the differences, if any, between for-profit SEO and non-profit SEO?

 Same playbook, but working towards a different audience.
-Your link building and content strategy should be focused on creating value to those who care about non-profit topics!
+Your link building and content strategy should be focused on creating value for those who care about non-profit topics!

 If you are working for a white hat SEO company and you know of a black hat company, what can you do to let Google know or stop them/penalize them?